Leonard Ward (English cricketer): Life

 Ward appeared in one first-class match for Derbyshire during the 1899 season, against Lancashire.
 He was bowled out for a duck in both of his innings, first by onetime Test cricketer Arthur Mold, and secondly by Test cricketer Albert Ward.

 Ward left Whitfield in 1904 and became curate in charge at All Saints Church St. Helier, Jersey.
-He was vicar there from 1916 to 1945.
+He was the vicar there from 1916 to 1945.

 Ward died at St Helier at the age of 79.

 Family

 Ward married Ruby Smith of Glossop, and had a family.
-His brother Cyril Ward (1863–1935) was a noted water colour painter.
+His brother Cyril Ward (1863–1935) was a noted watercolour painter.
 His cousins Charles and Herbert were also first-class cricketers.